InfuseAI/primehub-site/docs/concept.md

 ### Images

 Images are working environments to **Notebook**, **Job**, **Model**.
-When launching Notebook, Job, Model, platform needs to know requested environments (images).
+When launching Notebook, Job, Model, platform needs to know requesting environments (images).
 Existing container images can be added and be specified the access to certain groups.
 In addition, building custom images is also an option on PrimeHub.

-Images must be associated with one group at least for being viewable.
+Both of Administrator and group administrator are able to add images from Images of Admin Portal and Images of User Portal respectively.
+Images must be associated with one group at least or be Global for being viewable

 See [Image Management](guide_manual/admin-image)(Admin), [Image Builder](guide_manual/admin-build-image)(Admin), [Image](group-image)(Group Admin).